Yorkshire Wolds Way - Malton to Filey (★★★★☆)

 | Not a bad place to sit and enjoy the view |

 From here, the path heads along an earthwork that heads down the hill (no idea on the origin or reason), before heading into and along the very edge of Knapton Plantation.
-Then from here, the path heads along what here are Wolds, but what would be called Downs where I grew up.
+From here, the path heads along what here are Wolds, but what would be called Downs where I grew up.

 | Wouldn't be a bad place to stop for the night |